 Will there be live entertainment on the new riverwalk?

 Yes.
 Founder Richard Kessler has a passion for the arts and music and has incorporated it as part of all facets of Plant Riverside District.
-The District's Martin Luther King, Jr. park will feature a performance platform on the Riverwalk, perfectly set up to host concerts with seating for over 500 people.
+The District's Martin Luther King, Jr. park will feature a performance platform on the Riverwalk, perfectly set up to host concerts.

 Will Plant Riverside District have entertainment for kids?

 Yes.
 Plant Riverside District has something for all ages.
 Kids can discover fossils, artifacts, and a time when dinosaurs walked the streets of Savannah in the Natural Science exhibit, which includes interactive screens that will reveal stories of our prehistoric friends.
-A Natural Sciences Tour will also be available for families who want to take a closer look.
+The Ultimate Dinosaur Adventure tour will also be available for families who want to take a closer look.

 Will there be nightlife at Plant Riverside District?